javierarce/aire-madrid/README.md

 ### TODO

-- [ ] Find a better name than 'magnitude'
-- [ ] Add magnitudes metadata (units, abbreviations, etc.)
+- [ ] Add pollutants metadata (units, abbreviations, etc.)
 - [ ] Add method to get an air quality score

 ### DONE

+- [x] Find a better name than 'magnitude'
 - [x] Return data in the form of an array
 - [x] Add tests
 - [x] Add more methods to get readings